marabesi/marabesi.com/_posts/2021-01-18-towards-reactjs-folder-structure-based-on-intent.md

 Data flow, is the place to have everything related to the data that the UI depends on.
 As such, this is the place for redux, mobx or any other library that handles data flow and has data itself.

+The gotcha for this structure I believe for any complex application, lies in the gray area, between components, and how they communicate.
+To address this issue I suggest to use a specific place, a specific folder, named `packages`.

+The `packages` folder, in general would have a strict business rule, as such, it is the place to have, in this case, pure javascript/typescript code.

 ## References